AaltoUrbanWater/GisToSWMM5/input_files.md

 ## Junctions table
 Junctions table defines the junction nodes of the drainage system, i.e., the points where channels and pipes connect together.
 For sewer systems they can be e.g. manholes/wells or connection fittings.

-File format is _.csv_ where each row defines the properties of one junction in the system.
+File format is comma-separated _.csv_ where each row defines the properties of one junction in the system.
 The file can be directly produced using e.g. ArcMap or QGIS.

 The file must have a header row with the following attributes that are defined on following rows for each junction.

 | Attribute |              | Notes |